akssaiyad/magento2-custom-customer/README.md

 Go to the backend

-In the Magento Admin Panel, you navigate to the Catalog → CustomCatalog
+In the Magento Admin Panel, you navigate to the Customers → AKS Custom Customers